by John W. Ritenbaugh (1932-2023)

 Now I do not want you to be unaware, brethren, that I often planned to come to you (but was hindered until now), that I might have some fruit among you also, just as among the other Gentiles. . . .
 So, as much as is in me, I am ready to preach the gospel to you who are in Rome also.

 The fruit he wanted to see produced was not new conversions.
 Philippians 4:17, where Paul instructs a congregation to which he felt especially close, helps to explain what the apostle meant: "Not that I seek the gift, but I seek the fruit that abounds to your account."
-In writing to an existing congregation of converted people, he wanted them to exhibit the fruit of righteousness by making use of faith in God's Word (the gospel).
-They could do this by yielding in obedience to God's instruction through the power and guidance of His Spirit in them.
+In writing to an existing congregation of converted people, he wanted them to exhibit the fruit of righteousness by using faith in God's Word (the gospel).
+They could do this by yielding in obedience to God's instruction through His Spirit's power and guidance.

-As a shepherd or pastor, he claims the fruit would also be his, since it would accrue in them as a result of his teaching them the gospel in greater detail.
+As a shepherd or pastor, he claims the fruit would also be his since it would accrue in them as a result of his teaching them the gospel in greater detail.
 The teaching in Romans exemplifies the detail of the messages he would have given orally had he been there.
-The good works that they produced by making use of God's Word would also accrue to him as the fruits of his labors for them.
-When students do well, their success is the fruit of a teacher's labors.
+The good works that they produced by using God's Word would also accrue to him as the fruits of his labors for them.
+When students do well, their success is the fruit of a teacher's labor.

 Conversely, Philippians 4:17 explains that Paul is not being self-centered in this.
 He yearns that they produce fruit through good works so they can receive the benefits.
 The fruit accrues to their accounts.
-Thus, producing good fruit requires sound instruction from a qualified teacher (Acts 8:30-31), the Word of God, the Holy Spirit, a believing and receptive mind and applying the instruction.
+Thus, producing good fruit requires sound instruction from a qualified teacher (Acts 8:30-31), the Word of God, the Holy Spirit, a believing and receptive mind, and proper application of the instruction.

 Bearing Much Fruit